neurospin/unicog/unicogfmri/utils_unicogfmri/physiological_correction/README.md

 # Physiological correction code

 PhysIO is a toolbox that can be used to correct fMRI images using physiological data acquired during acquisition (pulse and respiration).
 This toolbox computes the regressors (with RETROICOR algorithm) to be included in your design.
-It is a version of the [TAPAS toolbox](http://www.translationalneuromodeling.org/tnu-checkphysretroicor-toolbox/).
-It has been adapted for the 3T MRI scanner in NeuroSpin, using fMRI acquisitions with Minneapolis sequences.
+It is a version of the [TAPAS toolbox](http://www.translationalneuromodeling.org/tnu-checkphysretroicor-toolbox/) (check their website for recent updates).
+It has been adapted for the 3T MRI scanner in NeuroSpin, using fMRI acquisitions with Minneapolis sequences, and also for the 7T MRI scanner in NeuroSpin.

 ### installation